Introduction to Python for Economics¶

 choose from and this is largely down to a trade-off between

-productivity for writing code
+productivity for writing code, execution speed, and/or

-design for a domain specific purpose
+design for a domain specific purpose.

 Low Level Languages¶